Teragron/human-voice-identification/README.md

 ![](gits/tune.png)

-5. Finally we plot the confusion Matrix, save the model and save the predictions for the target .wav file.
+5. Finally we plot the confusion Matrix, save the model and save the predictions for the target .wav file

 ![](gits/confusion.png)

 ## Writing predictions on the video
-Now we join the prediction with corresponding video
+Now we join the prediction with corresponding video for given duration

 ```bash
 python modes.py -l compare.mp4 -lt compare.txt -ld 119